-The probes in the testo 6600 range monitor their functionality themselves and report the following faults:
+The probes in the testo 6610 range monitor their functionality themselves and report the following faults:

-- Sensor breaks

-- Sensor short-circuit
+- Sensor breaks - Sensor short-circuit

-- Condensation

-The condensation message is issued at a reading of 100 % RH and deactivated once the readings are within the valid range.

-- Error message with drift at the adjustment points - Value for relative humidity less than 0 % RH.
+- Condensation - The condensation message is issued at a reading of 100 % RH and deactivated once the readings are within the valid range. - Error message with drift at the adjustment points - Value for relative humidity less than 0 % RH.
 The trigger threshold is set at -2 % RH.
-This means that an error message is only issued once a clear effect is discernible. - Adjustment monitoring with and without PC - Operating hours - Excess temperature Error message if the permissible process temperature is exceeded
+This means that an error message is only issued once a clear effect is discernible. - Early warning when sensor corrosion is starting to develop The testo 6617 probe is able to signal the first signs of corrosion.
+The probe can thus be changed at an early stage without interrupting the machine availability. - Self-adjustment (testo 6615 only) - Excess temperature Error message if permissible process temperature is exceeded

-2.1.2 Scope of delivery
+2.1.2 Design of the probe